Losshi/Traffic-Sign-Recognition/README.md

 The uploaded images are given as input to both the models.
 Finally, the predicted outputs from both the models are compared and the result is displayed as a message to the driver with different colors for guarantee and assurance of the predicted recognition.

-The code for GUI is added in this repository.
+The code for the GUI and the training and testing dataset preparation is added in this repository.
+Other necessary codes are given as Google Colab links.

 THANK YOU :)